 Deep in the countryside, the pendulum swings back.
 While I’m letting go of my hair, nature — atleast in this vinyard — grows boundlessly in turn.

-You might have noticed ..
-I’ve got a soft spot for polemics, akin the same magnitude as Blake’s outcry:‘a fool who persists in his folly will become wise’…
+You may have noticed ..
+I’ve got a soft spot for polemics, inspired by Blake’s outcry that ‘a fool who persists in his folly will become wise’ …